100 trips everyone should take in their lifetime

-With time precious and funds limited, you better make every trip count.
+As winter approaches our minds are beginning to drift to thoughts of summer getaways.

+And if you’re stuck in front of a computer all day, then yours probably is, too.

-That’s why we’ve done the work for you and put together this epic list of must-sees, updating our original bucket list of travel destinations to include reader suggestions and 2016’s travel hotspots.
+We’ve updated our bucket list of travel destinations to include reader suggestions and 2015’s travel hotspots.

-From cigars in Cuba to pizza in Naples, these are the 100 trips everyone should take in their lifetime.
+From eating pizza in Naples to sleeping in a luxurious overwater bungalow in the Maldives, these are the 100 trips everyone should take in their lifetime.

 Get splashed under Iguazu Falls, one of the world's widest waterfalls, which borders Brazil and Argentina.